PieterES/Master-Thesis/README.md

 1. Contents

 ".thesis"                            - The thesis describes the key idea of the provided algorithm.
 No need to read the technical design of the algorithm.
 "./TD3"                              - The environment and experimental setup used for the TD3 agent.
 "./FOCOPS"                           - The environment and experimental setup used for the FOCOPS agent.
+"./FOCOPS_WORKS_LSTM"                - The environment and experimental setup used for the FOCOPS agent with a LSTM layer.
+"./FLICKER"                          - The environment and experimental setup for TD3 with flicker conditions.

 None of the contained source files may be publicly published or provided to anyone not affiliated with Utrecht University and this project.
 They are intended to remain private.